srinath4223/fake-facts-hub/README.md

 time to consider using Redis / Celery and then sending all pusher messages through Celery instead of directly through our main Flask / Click apps.

-Thank you for enrolling into this course:

-Sharing this course with your friends and followers has a significant impact on my ability to continue creating courses in the future.

-If you had a minute or 2 to spare and enjoyed the course, please link to https://buildasaasappwithflask.com on your social channels.
-If you tweet something out, please include the above URL and @nickjanetakis so I get notified.
-You may want to toss in the #Flask and #Python hash tags too, it's up to you!

-If you want to follow along I'm on Twitter at https://twitter.com/nickjanetakis and my personal site is at https://nickjanetakis.com.

-Happy coding,
-Nick